sofiadebellis121295/personalsite/personalsite/README.md

 # Sofia's Blog Site

-This is my first project made using React, which I creaated to learn a bit about frontend 😊
+This is my first project made using React, which I created to learn a bit about frontend 😊